calaldees/teachingWorkshops/teacherEducation/_interviews.md

     image_des.show()
 ```

 (Looking if candidate can use technical language to describe programming constructs.
-Functions, Variables, Assignment operators, mathematical operations, scope. iteration)
+Functions, Variables, Assignment operators, mathematical operations, scope. iteration.
+Advanced candidates can describe the programmes purpose)

 Computing in Education (5 min)
 ----------------------

-* Tell me about the Computing syllabus in UK schools (or overseas) what are the differences compared with the UK computing curriculum
+* Tell me about the Computing syllabus in UK schools (or overseas) what are the differences compared with the UK computing curriculum?
     * Describe how you have recently developed your computing subject knowledge in relation to the UK computing curriculum
     * What books/articles/blogs/videos have you encountered about teaching Computing?
 * How would you encourage more girls to engage with Computing in schools?